AdneneBoumessouer/BRICKS-Anomaly-Detection/readme.md

 ```
 python3 train.py -d mvtec/capsule -a mvtecCAE -b 8 -l ssim -c grayscale
 ```
+**NOTE:**

-**NOTE 1:** There is no need for the user to pass a number of epochs since the training process implements an Early Stopping strategy.
+There is no need for the user to pass a number of epochs since the training process implements an Early Stopping strategy.

 ### Finetuning (`finetune.py`)